user202729/inkscape-scripting/README.md

 * In particular: Import TikZ.
 * Run command in shell mode.

+* Allow inserting a TikZ figure, and bidirectional communication.

+    Well, look at source code of `tex4ht` I suppose...

+    `tex4ht` works by using TeX to compile `.tex` to `.dvi`, then `tex4ht` and `t4ht` are used to finish up.

+    The `htlatex` executable wraps both steps.

+* `dvisvgm --no-fonts` I suppose.
+Apparently Inkscape doesn't handle fonts well.
+* Actually Inkscape itself can also convert.

 ## Common error messages

 > Extension window cannot be found.
 Please read the documentation.